proinsias/proinsias.github.io/_posts/2022/2022-12-23-put-a-christmas-tree-in-your-terminal-using-ctree.md

 ---
-last_modified_at: '2022-12-23 10:43 -0500'
+last_modified_at: 2023-04-26 13:22:37
 date: '2022-12-23 10:43 -0500'
 layout: single
 published: true
 title: Put a Christmas tree in your terminal using ctree
-excerpt: Celebratation time!
+excerpt: Celebration time!
+categories:
-categories: til
+    - til
 tags:
     - til
     - nix
 ---

 As we get closer to the big day, here's how to get a Christmas tree in your terminal:

 ```shell
 # Install ctree via homebrew.